scrapinghub/exporters/docs/modules.rst

 Export Manager
 ~~~~~~~~~~~~~~
 This module is in charge of the pipeline iteration, and it is the one executed to start it.
-It must call the reader to
+A pipeline iteration usually consists on calling the reader to get a batch, filter it, transform it,
-get a batch, call the transform module, and finally write and commit the batch.
-It is also in charge of notifications
+filter it again, write it and commit the read batch.
+It should also be  in charge of notifications
 and retries management.

 Provided exporters